liborty/rstats/README.md

 * `Comediance` is similar to `covariance`, except zero median vectors are used to compute it,  instead of zero mean vectors.

 * `Median correlation` we define analogously to Pearson, as cosine of an angle between two vectors 'normalised' by subtracting their 1d medians from all components, instead of subtracting their means.

 ## Appendix II: Recent Releases

+* **Version 1.0.11** - The random number generators in indxvec have been been moved to their own module `random`.
+To keep `tests.rs` compatible, the import is now changed accordingly, to: `use indxvec::random::*;`

 * **Version 1.0.10** Now using new random numbers generators from `indxvec` for testing.